pantheon-systems/documentation/source/content/guides/quickstart/05-create-test-live.md

 </Alert>

+## Create Test Environment

-1. Navigate to your Site Dashboard and click the <Icon icon="equalizer" text="Test"/> tab.
+1. Go to your Site Dashboard and click the <Icon icon="equalizer" text="Test"/> tab.
 Here you’ll have access to your Test environment, but it hasn’t been created yet.
-Click **Create Test Environment** to create one.
+Click **Initialize Test Environment** to create one.

   This takes a few moments.

 1. Now click <Icon icon="new-window-alt" text="Visit Test Site"/>.
 This will open your Test site in a new browser tab with the URL `test-YOURSITE.pantheonsite.io`.

+## Create Live Environment

-1. Navigate back to your Site Dashboard, and click the <Icon icon="cardio" text="Live"/> tab.
-Click **Create Live Environment** to create the environment.
+1. Go back to your Site Dashboard, and click the <Icon icon="cardio" text="Live"/> tab.
+Here you’ll have access to your Live environment, but it hasn’t been created yet.
+Click **Initialize Live Environment** to create the environment.

-1. This time, while we wait, let’s click on **Workflows** <Icon icon="chevron-down" />.
+1. Once the environment is initialized, click **Workflows** <Icon icon="chevron-down" /> (in the header area, on the right).
 In the dropdown you’ll find your active workflow as well as the workflows we’ve completed to this point.

 Congratulations!
 You now have three copies of your site running in three separate environments: Dev, Test, and Live.